Home

 Post Office

-At one point, Pointe Saint-Charles became the most important industrial sector of Montreal and of Canada.
+At one time, Pointe-Saint-Charles became the most important industrial sector of Montreal and of Canada.

 Library

 On Wellington or Charlevoix, it’s the Victorian spirit of some of the houses that prevails.
 The architecture testifies of a time when the area was like a small city with all its social classes - high, middle and working classes.
-The area offers parks like the Marguerite Bourgeois Park on Wellington.
-It also offers the Maison Saint-Gabriel, a museum and an historic site on Place Dublin.
-Both are quite worth visiting.
+The area offers nice parks like the Marguerite Bourgeois Park on Wellington.
+It also offers the Maison Saint-Gabriel, a museum and an historic site.
+Both are worth visiting.

 More to come soon.